-I have written about William Holman Hunt’s painting Isabella and the Pot of Basil many times before.
-I included it in a recent Wombat Friday and you can read the story behind it in the post Love, Death, and Potted Plants.
-It’s a painting that is hard to walk away from when you see it in person; it’s quite large and Isabella looks so very real that she draws you in as you recognize both her exquisite beauty and her melancholy.
+William Holman Hunt’s painting Isabella and the Pot of Basil captivates.
+It’s a painting that is difficult to walk away from when you see it in person; it’s quite large and Isabella looks so very real that she draws you in as you recognize both her exquisite beauty and her melancholy.

 Today I was thinking about the painting and the story it is based on (first told in the Decameron by Boccaccio, which later inspired the poem by Keats).
 Isabella, the daughter of an affluent family, is in love with one of their servants, Lorenzo.
 Her brothers, having planned for Isabella to make a financially advantageous marriage, decide that swift action must be taken to stop the lovers.
 They murder Lorenzo.
 His ghost later appears to Isabella and he leads her to his buried body.
 She digs him up, removes his head, and buries it in a pot of basil.
 She then cares for the basil obsessively, pining away and consumed with grief.
 It’s a romantic yet macabre story.
 Reading the poem and seeing the many depictions of it, it’s easy to be swept away in the melodrama.

 This morning, though, it occurred to me that there is a deeper lesson to be gleaned here.

 Horrible things happen and we experience grief and despair and all sorts of wretched states of being that we are convinced we will be stuck in forever.

 But, like the basil nourished by the decapitated head of Lorenzo, something grows.

 No one likes manure, but it causes things to bloom.